 For example, the current minimum liability limits in the State of Texas are $30,000 for each injured person, up to a total of $60,000 per accident, and $25,000 for property damage per accident.
 When this minimum coverage – called 30/60/25 coverage – is held by the at-fault party in a catastrophic injury case, insurance companies often settle quickly because the damages easily exceed the policy limits.
 Conversely, when a commercial policy is held by the at-fault party, much larger coverage is involved, and an insurance company may be more inclined to go to trial.

 There are a variety of factors that can determine how much compensation you will ultimately receive in a settlement agreement.
 These include the following:

-If you’ve been hurt in a serious accident, you should speak to an attorney as soon after the accident as you can.
-At the Law Office of Thompson Law, we’re committed to helping injured victims move on with their lives and do everything we can to ensure that our clients get the compensation to which they are entitled under Texas law.
-To schedule a free case evaluation with one of our lawyers, c or call our office today at Call us at 1-800-LION-LAW for a free case evaluation.
+If you’ve been hurt in a serious accident, you should speak to a car accident settlement attorney as soon after the accident as you can.
+At the Law Office of Thompson Law, we’re committed to helping injured victims move on with their lives and do everything we can to ensure that our clients get the compensation to which they are entitled under Texas law for their car accident settlement.
+To schedule a free case evaluation with one of our lawyers, c or call our office today at Call us at 844-308-8180 for a free case evaluation.

 For more information about car accident settlements click here.

 Thompson Law receives an attorney fee and you pay no legal fees as our client unless we pay you.
 Thompson Law has 350 years of combined experience in legal representation and has won over $1.8 billion dollars in cash settlements for our clients.
 We master the art of managing client cases with empathy, compassion, respect and, of course, prodigious skill.
 Contact us today for a free, risk-free consultation to discuss your accident and your options.